Women's Study · May 16, 2026 · 12 min read

 A Framework for Evaluation

 Before purchasing any Bible study book for your small group, apply the following five-question framework.
 A book that scores well on all five is worth your group's time; a book that scores poorly on the first two should be set aside regardless of its other merits.
+For a more focused comparison of women's Bible study guides with cultural context and daily application questions, use the dedicated guide alongside this small-group framework.

 1. Does the study begin with the biblical text?
 The first question is whether the study is organized around Scripture or around the author's personal narrative.
 A Scripture-centered study begins each session with a passage and works outward from there; a personality-centered study begins with an anecdote and finds supporting verses afterward.